jrenee42/workos-tech-screen/client/README.md

    * because there should always be one default role.
    * if the backend doesn't set the new one as the default and the previous default as *not* the default, then I would handle it on the frontend
 * sometimes the roles don't load on the users tab; would add better logic to prevent that and fail more gracefully as well
+* would clean up DropdownMenu; to use the themes object and clean up unused css
+* There are a few lingering errors; I would fix all of those